rebcabin/tangledown/README.md

 <block name="my_little_tests"></block>

 if __name__ == '__main__':
-    unittest.main()
+    TestSomething().test_something()
 ```

 </tangle>

+Don't evaluate the code cell in the Python Kernel, you'll get a syntax error because the `block` tag is not valid Python until after tangling.
+I could make the code cell a raw cell, which never evaluates, but I would lose Python syntax coloring.
+But it's better to try the new, optional [Tangledown Kernel](#section-tangledown-kernel), in which the cell executes just fine.

 Notice we discard this file by writing it to `/dev/null`.
 That's a nifty trick for temporary `tangle` blocks.
 You can talk about them, validate them by executing their cells in the [Tangledown Kernel](#section-tangledown-kernel), and throw them away.

-Don't evaluate the code cell in the Python Kernel, you'll get a syntax error because the `block` tag is not valid Python until after tangling.
-I could make the code cell a raw cell, which never evaluates, but I would lose Python syntax coloring.
-But it's better to try the new, optional [Tangledown Kernel](#section-tangledown-kernel).

 ## YOUR'RE A HUMAN!
 READ THE NAMES IN THE `block` TAGS!